femtomc/eopl-hs/README.md

 Each subdirectory of `/src` contains a `Language.hs` implementation file which defines the language, any associated data types, and a corresponding `interpret` function.

 The language data types are typically `Expr` -- just a raw AST (without a parser).

+I've tried to follow the interfaces defined by Friedman et al. as closely as possible.